 Title Description Name This is the block name.
 It is not displayed anywhere on the output of the block.
 Title The title that is displayed for the metric.
 Subtitle The subtitle for the metric.
-Column The number of Bootstrap columns the chart should use for its width.
-(A

-Title Description Width Bootstrap row, by default, has 12 columns.)
+Column Width The number of Bootstrap columns the chart should use for its width.
+(A Bootstrap row, by default, has 12 columns.)
+Chart Style The chart style to use.
+These styles are defined under Admin Tools > General Settings > Defined Types > Chart Styles.
 Round Values Round Y values to the nearest whole number.
 For example, display 25.00 as 25.
 Metric The metrics to use for the chart.
-Lava Template The Lava template to render the output for display.
+Partition Filter Determines how the chart will get the series partition value.
+It can be either hard coded or determined from the page context.
+LavaTemplate The Lava template to render the output for display.
+Detail Page This optional setting will determine which page will be loaded when the graph is clicked.